adeymoe/car-check/README.md

 ## Optimizations

-Mechanic Finder: Suggest nearby certified mechanics based on user location.
+Mechanic Finder: Suggest nearby certified mechanics based on user location.(Added on local development but not included due to legal binding with client)
 Smart Cost Estimator: Use AI + external APIs to estimate realistic repair costs.
 User Authentication: Personalized dashboard for saved vehicles and past interactions.
  Save History: Store previous diagnoses for reference and comparison.